End-to-End Learning on 3D Protein Structure for Interface Prediction: Introduction

 \section{Introduction}

-Proteins are large molecules that carry out almost every function in the cell.
+Proteins are large molecules responsible for executing almost every cellular process.
 Their function depends critically on their ability to bind to one another in specific ways, forming larger machines known as protein complexes.
-In this work we tackle the problem of protein interface prediction: given the separate structures of two proteins, we wish to predict which surfaces of the two proteins will come into contact upon binding.
-A primary challenge for using machine learning for protein interface prediction is the lack of labelled examples, reflecting a more general trend in structural biology: the dearth of task-specific data.
-As a result, the dominant machine learning approaches in this area have long relied on hand-crafted, high-level features.
+In this work we tackle the problem of paired protein interface prediction: given the separate structures of two proteins, we wish to predict which surfaces of the two proteins will come into contact upon binding.
+This is in contrast to the single-interface prediction problem, where one wishes to predict which parts of a single protein are likely to form interfaces.
+Correctly predicting protein interfaces has important applications in protein engineering and drug development.

-While task-specific data is limited, there has been a surge in the availability of protein structures.
-Furthermore, all this data shares the same underlying feature space $\mathcal{X}_a$: a collection of atoms $a \in \sA$ where $\displaystyle \sA = \sP \times \E$ such that $\sP = \R^3$ is the position space and $\E = \{C, N, O, S, ...\}$ is the set of possible atom element types.
-With this in mind, we set out to address the data-poor task of interface prediction $\mathcal{T}_p$ by designing two key components.
-First, we define a data-rich task $\mathcal{T}_r$ related to $\mathcal{T}_p$ that would allow us to leverage much larger amounts of protein data.
-Second, we create an end-to-end classifer that could exploit the unified feature space to transfer its learned features from $\mathcal{T}_r$ to $\mathcal{T}_p$.